alsvinn/alsvinn/README.md

 Alsvinn is a toolset consisting of a finite volume simulator (FVM) and modules for uncertaintity quantifications (UQ).
 All the major operations can be computed on either a multi-core CPU or an NVIDIA GPU (through CUDA).
-It also supports cluster configurations cocnsisting of either CPUs or GPUs.
+It also supports cluster configurations consisting of either CPUs or GPUs.
 It exhibits excellent scaling.

 ## Supported equations